Māori history: Archaic period (c. 1280 – c. 1500)

 The best-known and most extensively studied Archaic site is at Wairau Bar in the South Island.
 The site is similar to eastern Polynesian nucleated villages and is the only New Zealand archaeological site containing the bones of people who were born elsewhere.
 Radiocarbon dating of charcoal, human bone, moa bone, estuarine shells and moa eggshell has produced a wide range of date estimates, from the early 13th to the early 15th centuries, many of which might be contaminated by "inbuilt age" from older carbon which was eaten or absorbed by the sampled organisms.
 Due to tectonic forces, including several earthquakes and tsunamis since human arrival, some of the Wairau Bar site is now underwater.
 Work on the Wairau Bar skeletons in 2010 showed that life expectancy was very short, the oldest skeleton being 39 and most people dying in their 20s.
 Most of the adults showed signs of dietary or infection stress.
 Anaemia and arthritis were common.
-Infections such as tuberculosis (TB) may have been present, as the symptoms were present in several skeletons.
+Infections such as tuberculosis may have been present, as several skeletons had symptoms.
 On average, the adults were taller than other South Pacific people, at 170 cm for males and 160 cm for females.

 The Archaic period is remarkable for the lack of weapons and fortifications so typical of the later "Classic" Māori, and for its distinctive "reel necklaces".
 From this period onward, some 32 species of birds became extinct, either through over-predation by humans and the kiore and kurī (Polynesian Dog) they introduced; repeated burning of the vegetation that changed their habitat; or climate cooling, which appears to have occurred from about 1400–1450.
 For a short period – less than 200 years – the early Māori diet included an abundance of large birds and fur seals that had never been hunted before.
-These animals rapidly declined: many, such as the various moa species, the New Zealand swan and the kōhatu shag becoming extinct; while others, such as kākāpō and seals were reduced in range and number.
+These animals rapidly declined: many, such as the various moa species, the New Zealand swan and the kōhatu shag, becoming extinct, while others, such as kākāpō and seals, were reduced in range and number.